bcgov/bc_climate_anomaly/README.md

 # bc_climate_anomaly

-An app to visualize monthly and annual temperature and precipitation anomalies in BC and its sub regions ( eco-regions and watersheds) along with their trends.
+An app to visualize monthly, seasonal, and annual temperature and precipitation anomalies in BC and its sub regions ( eco-regions and watersheds) along with their trends.